Extension of algebroids Part I: The Construction: Sandglass sequences

-for all $(X, \mu), (Y, \nu) \in \Gamma(A)$.
-In particular
+\textit{for all $(X, \mu), (Y, \nu) \in \Gamma(A)$.
+In particular}

-where
+\textit{where}

-for all $\mu, \nu \in \Gamma(E)$. \end{theorems}
+\textit{for all $\mu, \nu \in \Gamma(E)$.} \end{theorems}

-Observe the similarity with matched pairs of Lie algebroids, \cite{laurent2008holomorphic}, for which $\zeta$ is zero and thus making use of an $F$-representation on $E$, while here only $\basicc$ is flat; but we on the other hand assume the existence of $K$. \cite{Fischer:2024vak} is written in the BRST formalism so that it might be difficult for the unfamiliar reader to check the reference; thus a short explanation: Lie algebroids are equivalent to differential graded vector bundles of degree 1 equipped with a cohomological vector field, in particular the anchor and the Lie bracket can be read of the differential as in \cite[interpreting the Weil differential of Equation (2.55a) as a cohomological vector field; components along the base manifold encodes the anchor, components along the fibres the Lie bracket]{Fischer:2024vak}.
+Observe the similarity with matched pairs of Lie algebroids, \cite{laurent2008holomorphic}, for which $\zeta$ is zero and thus making use of an $F$-representation on $E$, while here only $\basicc$ is flat; but we on the other hand assume the existence of $K$, { and $\basicc$ is defined by $\nabla$ and in general not independent of it}.

+\cite{Fischer:2024vak} is written in the BRST formalism so that it might be difficult for the unfamiliar reader to check the reference; thus, {we will provide an alternative proof, but first} a short explanation {how to use the reference}: Lie algebroids are equivalent to differential graded vector bundles of degree 1 equipped with a cohomological vector field, in particular the anchor and the Lie bracket can be read of the differential as in \cite[interpreting the Weil differential of Equation (2.55a) as a cohomological vector field; components along the base manifold encodes the anchor, components along the fibres the Lie bracket]{Fischer:2024vak}.

-We will not prove \ref{thm:CanonEx} by direct calculations; see the reference instead.
-We will actually prove that this describes an algebroid by just using Mackenzie's studies as in \ref{sec:basics} and \ref{thm:ActionAlgebroidStructure}.
+\begin{proof}[Proof of \ref{thm:CanonEx}] {We will prove this by using} Mackenzie's studies as {reiterated} in \ref{sec:basics}, and {by using} \ref{thm:ActionAlgebroidStructure}.
 In order to proceed in this manner, let us first rewrite the structure of $A$ a bit.
-Observe that the graph ${\rm{Graph}}(-K) \coloneqq \{(-K(\mu), \mu) ~ | ~ \mu \in E\}$ of $-K$ is a BLA by \ref{thm:ActionAlgebroidStructure}.
-Moreover, it is the kernel of $\scD \colon A \to F$, $(X, \mu) \mapsto X + K(\mu)$, which is clearly surjective and also a morphism of Lie algebroids:\footnote{Note the similarity to the notion of minimal coupling in physics.}
+Observe that the graph ${{\rm Graph}}(-K) \coloneqq \{(-K(\mu), \mu) ~ | ~ \mu \in E\}$ of $-K$ is a BLA by \ref{thm:ActionAlgebroidStructure}; {it is straightforward to check that the proposed Lie bracket of $A$ restricts to $H$ by restricting to ${{\rm Graph}}(-K)$}.
+Moreover, it is the kernel of $\scD \colon A \to F$, $(X, \mu) \mapsto X + K(\mu)$, which is clearly surjective. {For covenience,\footnote{So that we can write ``morphism of Lie algebroids'' instead of ``morphism of almost Lie algebroids'' and so on.} let us also assume for a moment that $A$ is indeed a Lie algebroid, then $\scD$} is also a morphism of Lie algebroids:

 and

 for all $(X, \mu), (Y, \nu) \in \Gamma(A)$, where we made use of $K$ being a morphism of Lie algebroids.
 Henceforth, we have the following short exact sequence of Lie algebroids